miromanestar/jQuery-Youtube-Playlist-Gallery/README.md

 The script tag for yt-gallery.js has several attributes:

- - searchEnabled is true/false, if false also disables the search cache to reduce API requests
+ - [Optional] searchEnabled is true/false, if false also disables the search cache to reduce API requests, default = true

- - columns can be 1, 2, or 3 (It will remain responsive regardless)
+ - [Optional] columns can be 1, 2, or 3 (It will remain responsive regardless), default = 3

  - playlistID is the youtube playlist ID

- - resultsPerPage has a limit of 50 as per the youtube API
+ - [Optional] resultsPerPage has a limit of 50 as per the youtube API, default = 5 (Set by Youtube API)

 Visit my github page for a live demo: https://miromanestar.github.io/jQuery-Youtube-Playlist-Gallery/